lauraweindorf/star-registry-notary-service/README.md

 # Udacity Project: Private Blockchain Notary Service (STAR Registry)

 Implements a private Star blockchain API with the endpoints below.
-The Star Notary Service allows users to register a star on a private blockchain wallet address validation.
+The Star Notary Service allows users to register a star on a private blockchain after blockchain identity validation.

 The blockchain is initially populated with the Genesis STAR block on startup.